ibm-cloud-docs/netezza/kafka.md

 ### Setting up the JDBC Kafka connector
 {: #connectorkafka}

 You must install the driver in Kafka's library by editing *plugin.path*.
-For more information, see

 1. Set up Java.
 1. Copy JDBC to Kafka.